HelenaMio/Rice-INDE577-23Spring/README.md

 # Rice-INDE577-23Spring
 By Beixian Gu
-Here are  the course results of INDE 577 Data Science and Machine Learning, from Rice University
 # Course Description
 This data science course covers algorithms from supervised learning, unsupervised learning, and if time permits, reinforcement learning.
 We will implement many of the machine learning algorithms from scratch, but will also make use of the Scikit-Learn and Tensorflow libraries.
 Topics include, but are not limited to:

 Supervised Learning:
 Model Building and Error Analysis
 Linear Regression
 Gradient Descent